 Roxicodone addiction is a growing problem in the United States today.
-Roxicodone is a highly addictive prescription opioid analgesic, which in laymen’s terms is a narcotic pain reliever that works by affecting the central nervous system.
+Roxicodone is a highly addictive prescription opioid analgesic, essentially it is a narcotic pain reliever that works by affecting the central nervous system.

 Roxicodone falls into the oxycodone family which is intended to cause immediate relief for moderate to severe pain.
-It contains the same active ingredient as OxyContin, however Roxicodone is manufactured in an immediate release tablet, so you get all of the active ingredient at once.
+It contains the same active ingredient as OxyContin, however, Roxicodone is manufactured in an immediate-release tablet, so you get all of the active ingredients at once.
 The emergence of pain clinics, online pharmacies and a general misconception about the dangers of prescription drug abuse have all led to the increase in Roxicodone addiction in our society.

 Why Roxicodone Addiction is Becoming So Common

-Another possibility which can occur simultaneously with the tolerance theory or exclusive of it is that many of these individuals will become addicted to the euphoric effects oxycodone addicts report to feel, so they’ll continue to refill their prescriptions under the guise of still being in pain to get it when in fact they’re not.
+Another possibility, which can occur simultaneously with the tolerance theory or exclusive of it, is that many of these individuals will become addicted to the euphoric effects oxycodone addicts report to feel.
+So patients continue to refill their prescriptions under the guise of still being in pain to get it when in fact they’re not.

 Opiates are famous for causing psychological and physical dependence among those who use them.
 In addition to dependence, opiates are also known for their extreme withdrawal symptoms as well.

-Couple the instant pain relief and overall “numbing effect” Roxicodone provides with the painful withdrawal symptoms an individual can experience when trying to wean themselves off, it should come as no surprise that Roxicodone addiction is becoming so common.
-Withdrawal symptoms can include but are not limited to sweating, chills, weakness, irritability, anxiety, depression, nausea and vomiting.
+Couple the instant pain relief and overall “numbing effect” Roxicodone provides with the painful withdrawal symptoms an individual can experience when trying to wean themselves off of it, it should come as no surprise that Roxicodone addiction is becoming so common.
+Withdrawal symptoms can include, but are not limited to: sweating, chills, weakness, irritability, anxiety, depression, nausea and vomiting.

-Oxycodone abuse and addiction is increasingly prevalent among men and women in America.
+Oxycodone abuse and addiction are increasingly prevalent among men and women in America.
 This is a disease that truly can affect anyone regardless of gender, class or income.
-Women are more prone than men to suffer from conditions that produce recurring or chronic pain according to the International Association for the Study of Pain, so this could lead to an increased risk of Roxicodone addiction among women.
+Women are more prone than men to suffer from conditions that produce recurring or chronic pain, according to the International Association for the Study of Pain.
+This could lead to an increased risk of Roxicodone addiction among women.

-With so many individuals in this country becoming addicted to these narcotic pain relievers essentially by accident, accepting that you’ve developed a problem and seeking treatment for your Roxicodone addiction is nothing to be embarrassed about.
-In fact, we at Destination Hope: The Women’s Program think it’s quite brave.
+With so many individuals in this country becoming addicted to these narcotic pain relievers, essentially by accident, accepting that you’ve developed a problem and seeking treatment for your addiction is nothing to be embarrassed about.
+In fact, we at Destination Hope think it’s quite brave.